Dates & times

 It is possible to buy food and beverages in the exhibition area, where toilets also are available.
 Smoking is NOT allowed in the entire airport.
 There are doctors and first aid personel with their own stand.
 It is not allowed to bring dogs, except seeing eye dogs.

-All aircraft participating in the Air Show can be viewed on the ground.
+All aircraft participating in the Air Show can be viewed on the ground if not otherwise stated.
 Further a great number of different exhibitions stands related to flying, such as flying clubs, flying unions, flying schools etc, are expected to the ground show.
 There will also be an area of children's amusement park with particular carousel and bouncy castle.

 Roskilde Airshow is organized by the Roskilde Airshow Association.
-Any surplus from the show will be used to encourage the interest for flying and education of private pilots.
+Any surplus from the show will be used for the next Airshow and to encourage the interest for flying and education of private pilots.

 An important person at an Airshow is the commentator.
 Not only to tell about what is happening, but also in case of emergencies.